 Parrot Mini Drone Airborne Cargo

 The Mini Drone Airborne Cargo is a durable little quadcopter that's perfect for beginners.
-It, too, includes a basic camera, which won't afford you the epic footage you'd get from options farther down this list, but enough to start understanding and practising recording video while in flight.
+It, too, includes a basic camera, which won't afford you the epic footage you'd get from options farther down this list, but enough to start understanding and practicing recording video while in flight.

 This drone features a base for attaching figurines and building blocks to customize the look of it a bit, making this one a great option for kids.
 The battery also lasts for an average of nine minutes per battery charge.
 Its durable design means it will survive the shock of a crash when you're still learning how to keep the thing in the air, making it a great entry point for someone just starting out with drones.
 Get yours for just $60

 Parrot Swing and Flypad Minidrone